Summary information on women officeholders by race and ethnicity for all levels of office

 Kamala Harris (D) became the first woman to hold the office of Vice President on January 20, 2021.
 She is also the first woman of color, the first Black person, and the first South Asian person elected to this office.
 Previously, Vice President Harris served in the U.S. Senate as well as California’s Attorney General.

-The is a record high for women serving in the U.S. Congress.
+The record high for women serving in the U.S. Congress was 152, last set between November 12, 2024 and December 8, 2024.

 The record high for women serving in the U.S. Senate was 26, last set between January 3, 2021 and January 18, 2021.